 Don’t know where to start with your research?
 We have library research guides in various subject areas to help you get started.

 In addition to the main search above (Discover), which searches across disciplines, we have lots of subject-specific databases where you will also find materials.
 Check out Databases A–Z to find the one that best suits your needs.
 If you are researching a specific topic, it might be more efficient for you to go straight to the research guide for your subject and use a core resource to identify materials.

 - Books, videos, articles, more: Here are some tips to help you find books, videos, articles and other library materials.

-- Language Resource Center: Practice your language with software in the computer lab or watch a foreign film.
+- Language & Culture Commons: Practice your language with software in the computer lab or watch a foreign film.
 Borrow language class materials and create multimedia projects.

 - Digital collections: Explore our digital collections, including digitized Archives and Special Collections materials and photographs, online exhibits and Mount Holyoke College faculty and student scholarship.

 - Course reserves: Required readings are automatically placed on reserve for the semester and available for limited checkout at the Circulation Desk.

 - Requesting & interlibrary loan: Do you need a book, a journal article or something that none of the Five College libraries owns?
 Don’t have time to go to the stacks?
 Request what you need, and LITS will try to get it for you!